top of page

 What NOT to do with your cash

 It's a myth that you must constantly move money in stocks and trade equities.
-In reality, while you should monitor your accounts and equities, it can be best to just let the money sit there and grow.
-See: it’s not that much effort, so don't keep cash out of laziness.
+In reality, while you should monitor your accounts and equities, it's usually best to just let the money sit there and grow.
+See!?
+It’s not that much effort, so don't keep cash out of laziness.
 A few minutes of money moving can lead to a long time of money growth.

 Just like each of us is unique, so is our personal financial plan.
 (Ahem, that’s why Pocketnest gets to know you and your financial sitch, so we can offer you super-timely advice that’s custom to you.)